featurevisor/featurevisor/docs/datasource.md

 Because a Featurevisor project is a Git repository by default, Featurevisor CLI ships with a default adapter that reads and writes data from/to the file system which is called `FilesystemAdapter`.

+You don't have to configure this adapter explicitly anywhere, unless you are writing a custom one.

 ### Writing a custom adapter

-You can write your own datasource adapter as follows:
+You can write your own custom datasource adapter as follows:

 ```ts
 // adapters/custom-adapter.ts